-The Company has incurred, in the last years, operating losses and negative cash flows from operations, and as a result, the Company has an accumulated deficit of \$112,100,495 as at September 30, 2023 (\$93,384,858 as at December 31, 2022).
+The Company has incurred, in the last years, operating losses and negative cash flows from operations, and as a result, the Company has an accumulated deficit of \$121.9 million as at December 31, 2023 (\$93,4 million at December 31, 2022).
 Furthermore, there have been unexpected delays in the collection of certain accounts receivable from contracts closed in a prior year.
 This has resulted in a shortfall in cash flows from operating activities that would be used in funding the Company's operations.

-As at September 30, 2023, the Company has working capital deficiency of \$6,433,575 (working capital of \$1,650,709 as at December 31, 2022) including cash of \$873,498 (\$3,445,649 as at December 31, 2022).
-The working capital is net of an allowance for credit losses amounting to \$9,073,840 (\$5,023,283 as at December 31, 2021) as further described in notes 6 and 7.
+As at December 31, 2023, the Company has working capital deficiency of \$7,007,719 (\$1,650,709 as at December 31, 2022) including cash and cash equivalents of \$1,802,616 (\$3,445,649 as at December 31, 2022).
+The working capital is net of an allowance for credit losses amounting to \$9,278,135 (\$5,023,283 as at December 31, 2022) as further described in notes 9 and 10.
 The Company's business plan is dependent upon the successful completion of contracts and also the receipt of payments from certain contracts closed in a prior year and expects these payments to be made during fiscal 2023, as well as the achievement of profitable operations through the signing, completion and delivery of additional contracts or a reduction in certain operating expenses.
 In the absence of this, the Company is dependent upon raising additional funds to finance operations within and beyond the next twelve months.
 The Company has been successful in securing financing in the past and has relied upon external financing to fund its operations, primarily through the issuance of equity, debt and convertible debentures.
-The Company completed a private placement in October 2022 for an amount of \$1,318,980 and also completed another private placement in March 2023 for net proceeds of \$4,960,483 (see note 13).
-In addition, in July 2023, the Company also completed a prokered private placement of convertible debenture units for gross proceeds of \$3,030,000 (note 14).
+The Company completed a private placement in October 2022 for an amount of \$1,318,980 and also completed another private placement in March 2023 for net proceeds of \$4,960,483 (see note 21).
+In addition, in July 2023, the Company also completed a brokered private placement of convertible debenture units for gross proceeds of \$3,030,000 (note 20), the Company also completed a brokered private placement of convertible debenture units for gross proceeds of \$1,250,000 in December 2023 (note 20).
 While the Company has been successful in securing financing, raising additional funds is dependent on a number of factors, some of which are outside the Company's control, and therefore there is no assurance that it will be able to do so in the future or that these sources will be available to the Company or that they will be available on terms which are acceptable to the Company.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue operating as a going concern.

-The condensed consolidated financial statements have been prepared on a going concern basis and do not include any adjustments to the amounts and to classifications of the assets and liabilities that might be necessary should the Company be unable to achieve its plan and continue in business.
+The consolidated financial statements have been prepared on a going concern basis and do not include any adjustments to the amounts and to classifications of the assets and liabilities that might be necessary should the Company be unable to achieve its plan and continue in business.
 If the going concern assumption were not appropriate, adjustments, which could be material, would be necessary to the carrying value of assets and liabilities, the reported expenses, and the classification of items on the consolidated statement of financial position.